patnym/remember-2-git/README.md

 * Support info and warning level reminders
 * Supprort timeouts, aka if you ignore a reminder, 5 min later it will trigger again

+### 1.0.2

+* User can now modify the timeout used when a message is triggered.
+It defaults to 5 minutes

 ## Github repo

 https://github.com/patnym/remember-2-git